OpenAttribution/open-attribution/README.md

 ## Open Source Community

 Open Attribution is committed to building a community of developers who work together to build a secure ecosystem.
+The goal of having this as Open Source is to enable a community of advertisers who control the tracking of their adverstising campaigns and data.

 ## Ready?